NikhilAgrawal12/Distributed_Twitter_ETL_using_Apache_Spark/readme.md

-### Project 2
+Overview
-This is a template, to be filled out by each group and placed in their git repo titled README.md
+This project demonstrates a complete end-to-end ETL pipeline for analyzing Twitter data using Apache Spark.
+It supports both real-time streaming and batch processing of tweets to uncover insights such as trending hashtags, user activity patterns, and sentiment indicators.

-Requirements:
+Built as part of an academic assignment, the application leverages Spark’s distributed computing power and is designed to scale using YARN and HDFS/S3 for big data storage and processing.

-- Create a Spark Application that processes Twitter data
+Objectives
-- Your project 2 pitch should involve some analysis of twitter data.
-This can be the central feature.
-Your final application should work, to some extent, with both streaming and historical data.
+Build a Spark-based application that ingests and processes live and historical Twitter data

-- Send me a link to a git repo, have someone in the group manage git (but they can ask for help from me)
+Enable analysis via Spark SQL for querying structured tweet data

-- Produce a one or more .jar files for your analysis.
-Multiple smaller jar files are preferred.
+Generate one or more .jar files for modular and reusable data processing tasks

-### Technologies
+Demonstrate integration of streaming data with batch data workflows

-- Apache Spark
+Technologies Used
-- Spark SQL
+Apache Spark (Core, SQL, Streaming)

-- YARN
+YARN for cluster resource management

-- HDFS and/or S3
+HDFS / Amazon S3 for data storage

-- Python 3.9.0 / Scala 2.13.2
+Python 3.9.0 / Scala 2.13.2

-- Git + GitHub
+Git + GitHub for version control